tomgxz/Kraken/README.md

 --font-jumbo: var(--font-header);
 ```

-The clients designs will be stored on the server which can be recoverable and editable on any computer until the website is complete.
-The server will create regular backups of the site that can be recoverable in case the client wants to retrieve a previous version of the site.
-Websites can be downloadable by the client at any time in a structure that will allow them to host the website easily.
+The user's designs will be stored on the server, which can be recoverable and editable on any computer until the website is complete.
+The server will create regular backups of the site that can be recoverable in case the user wants to retrieve a previous version of the site.
+Users can download websites anytime in a structure that will allow them to host the website easily.

-The client would be able to share the website to other clients, giving them viewing permissions (if the website is private), the ability to download the site, and potentially be able to edit the site.
-The client would also be able to transfer the ownership of the site to someone else.
+The user could share the website with other users, giving them viewing permissions (if the website is private) and the ability to download and edit the site.
+The user could also transfer the site's ownership to someone else.

-To access the website builder, the URL functions like this: `/<username>/<sitename>/`, where the backend interprets the URL to send the correct information to the client as to be able to load the site.
-It will check for permissions for the client to send the appropriate site to them.
+To access the website builder, the URL functions like this: `/<username>/<sitename>/`, where the backend interprets the URL to send the correct information to the user to load the site.
+It will check for permissions for the user to send the appropriate site to them.